-- 1 "Planner" that person designated from time to time by the Town to assist the Planning - 2 Board in its subdivision and site plan review. - 3 "Planning Board Decision" the Planning Board vote to approve or conditionally - 4 approve the preliminary or final plan. - 5 "Principal Structure" any building other than one thatwhich is used for purposes - 6 wholly incidental or accessory to the use of another building on the same premises. - 7 | "Private Road" a road or way that which provides access to more than one principal - 8 structure and which is not owned by the Town. - 9 "Resubdivision" the replatting of all or part of the land included in a subdivision plan - already approved by the Planning Board. - 11 "Right-of-way"- (1) a strip of land acquired by conveyance, reservation, dedication, - 12 forced dedication, prescription or condemnation and intended to be occupied by a road, - 13 sidewalk, crosswalk, railroad, electric transmission lines, oil or gas pipeline, water line, - 14 sanitary storm sewer, or other similar uses; (2) generally, the right of one to pass over the - 15 property of another. - 16 "Road" a public or private way for vehicular traffic however designated, serving more - than one residential unit or more than one lot. - 18 "Rural Connector" A road that which handles trips between different parts of Town - and connects rural residential development to arterials.
-This road typically carries less - 20 than 1,000 trips per day with an average length of more than one (1) mile.
+- 1 "Planner" that person designated from time to time by the Town to assist the Planning - 2 Board in its subdivision and site plan review. - 3 "Planning Board Decision" the Planning Board vote to approve or conditionally - 4 approve the preliminary or final plan. - 5 "Principal Structure" any building other than one thatwhich is used for purposes - 6 wholly incidental or accessory to the use of another building on the same premises. - 7 | "Private Road" a road or way that which provides access to more than one principal - 8 structure and which is not owned by the Town. - 9 "-Resubdivision" the replatting of all or part of the land included in a subdivision plan - already approved by the Planning Board. - 11 "Right-of-way"- (1) a strip of land acquired by conveyance, reservation, dedication, - 12 forced dedication, prescription or condemnation and intended to be occupied by a road, - 13 sidewalk, crosswalk, railroad, electric transmission lines, oil or gas pipeline, water line, - 14 sanitary storm sewer, or other similar uses; (2) generally, the right of one to pass over the - 15 property of another. - 16 "Road" a public or private way for vehicular traffic however designated, serving more - than one residential unit or more than one lot. - 18 "Rural Connector" aA road thatwhich handles trips between different parts of Town - and connects rural residential development to arterials.
+This road typically carries less - 20 than (1,000) trips per day with an average length of more than one (1) mile.
 Rural - 21 connectors are located in primarily rural residential areas and the rural character should - be maintained.
-Access by residential 7-development should preferably be by a local road, - but may be from a single driveway. - 24 "Sight Distance" See continuous and clear sight distance that meets the minimum - 25 requirements in Section 16-3-2 (a) (1) of this Ordinance. - 26 "Site Improvement" all changes and construction required of a - 27 developmentsubdivision to be in compliance with Planning Board approval and Town - 28 Standards.
+Access by residential 7-development should preferably be by a local road, - but may be from a single driveway. - 24 "Sight Distance" see continuous and clear sight distance that meets the minimum - 25 requirements in Section 16-3-2 (a) (1) of this Ordinance. - 26 "Site Improvement" all changes and construction required of a - 27 development subdivision to be in compliance with Planning Board approval and Town - 28 Standards. - 29 "Spaghetti lot" any lot in a proposed subdivision with shore frontage on a river, - 30 stream, brook, great pond, or coastal wetland, as these features are defined in Title 38 - 31 M.R.S.A.
+Section 480(B), with a lot depth to shore frontage ratio greater than 5 (five) to - 32 1 (one).

-- 29 "Spaghetti lot" Any lot in a proposed subdivision with shore frontage on a river, - 30 stream, brook, great pond, or coastal wetland, as these features are defined in Title 38, - 31 section 480-B, with a lot depth to shore frontage ratio greater than 5 (five) to 1 (one). - 32 "Standard Boundary Survey" - A map of a quantity of real estate prepared by a - 33 professional land surveyor registered in the State of Maine and based on (1) adequate - research to support a professional opinion of boundary location, (2) field work including - an inspection of the real estate and (3) the preparation of a plan, drawn to scale and - an inspection of the fear estate and (3) the preparation of a plan, drawn to scale and - 36 including property boundary lines, easements and rights-of-way and existing structures, - 37 suitable for recording. - 39 "Structure" Anything constructed or erected with a fixed location on or in the ground, - 40 or attached to something having a fixed location on or in the ground, including, but not - 41 limited to, buildings, mobile homes, retaining walls, billboards, signs, piers and floats.
-It - does not include a wharf, fish weir or trap that may be licensed under Title 38, chapter 9.
+- 33 "Standard Boundary Survey" - a map of a quantity of real estate prepared by a - 34 professional land surveyor registered in the State of Maine and based on (1) adequate - 35 research to support a professional opinion of boundary location, (2) field work including - an inspection of the real estate and (3) the preparation of a plan, drawn to scale and - 37 including property boundary lines, easements and rights-of-way and existing structures, - 38 suitable for recording. - 40 "Structure" anything constructed or erected with a fixed location on or in the ground, - 41 or attached to something having a fixed location on or in the ground, including, but not - 42 limited to, buildings, mobile homes, retaining walls, billboards, signs, piers and floats.
+It does not include a wharf, fish weir or trap that may be licensed under Title 38 M.R.S.A.
+Sections 1021-1027.
 A new structure or structures includes any structures for which construction begins on or after September 23, 1988.
 The area included in the expansion of an existing structure is deemed to be a new structure for the purposes of the Subdivision Ordinance.